-There are two different types of rates that most factoring companies quote potential clients these days, fixed rate and adjustable rate.
+There are two different types of rates that most factoring companies quote potential clients these days, fixed rate (or flat rate) and adjustable rate.
 These terms should sound familiar to anyone with a mortgage, and surprisingly they aren’t all that different in the world of factoring.
 In the world of mortgages, a fixed rate remains the same for the entire 30 year life of the mortgage, while with adjustable rate mortgages you get a teaser rate for the first 3, 5, or 7 years and then the rate goes up on you.
 In the factoring world, a fixed rate means that the rate you are quoted is the rate you pay for the life of the invoice, you don’t pay any interest, even if your customers pay their invoices late.
 With adjustable rate factoring, you are offered a low teaser rate, but you wind up paying interest for as long as it takes your customers to pay back your factoring company.
 Just like with mortgages, getting a fixed rate costs more than an adjustable rate, but in the long run it will save you money.
 At DSA Factors we have had a number of companies ask us about adjustable rate factoring over the last few years, but upon doing the math, all of them have chosen to go with fixed rate factoring, which we have been offering to our clients for over 30 years.

 How does adjustable rate factoring work?

 Adjustable rate factoring offers you a very low base fee for factoring invoices, often times it can be less than even 1%, but like most things in life, if it’s too good to be true it probably is.
 Once your factoring company funds you for the invoice the clock starts ticking and you start getting charged interest from that time until payment is received for the invoice by your factoring company.
 They will also add another 5-10 days worth of interest as they wait for the check to clear the bank.